 3. Amy Porterfield: The Online Marketing Expert

-If you want to understand how to build an online coaching business through digital courses and email marketing, Amy Porterfield is required studying.
+If you want to understand how to build an online coaching business through digital courses and email marketing, Amy Porterfield is required reading.

 Amy started as a marketing consultant for brands like Harley Davidson and Tony Robbins before launching her own business teaching coaches and entrepreneurs how to sell digital products profitably.